And I must admit that I'm a wee bit addicted to making DIY sensory swings for the kids. Just a bit.

-Our latest sensory swing hack is this DIY ball swing, which will have you singing Miley Cyrus' "Wrecking Ball" in no time.
+Our latest sensory swing hack is this ball swing, which will have you singing Miley Cyrus' "Wrecking Ball" in no time.

-Or is that just me who sings randomly about things going on around me?
+...or is that just me who sings randomly about things going on around me?

-Important Safety Precautions & Reminders
+Important Safety Precautions & Reminders for Using DIY Swings for Kids

-- Always test homemade swings first before letting children play with them.
+When it comes to DIY kids swings like this ball swing, it's always best to keep these things in mind:- Always test homemade swings first before letting children play with them.

 - Do not leave children unattended on swings.